-The City of St. Catharines plants trees on municipal boulevards to provide beauty and shade, to help improve air quality and add economic value to your neighbourhood.
-Trees are planted on public boulevards, property allowances fronting residences and circles where trees do not currently exist.
+The City of St. Catharines plants trees to help improve air quality and add economic value, beauty and shade to a neighbourhood.
+Trees are planted on public boulevards, property allowances fronting residences and in circles where trees do not currently exist.
+Any resident, business or land owner can call and request that a tree be planted on the city road allowance.

 What is an Arborist?